-Cause marketing.
-It’s marketing that gets covered by the newspaper.
-It’s when a for-profit organization teams up with a cause to raise awareness, fun, or consumer participation.
-This is done for the purpose of potential profit to the organization.
+Cause marketing is marketing that gets covered by the local news stations.
+It’s when a for-profit organization teams up with a cause to raise awareness, fun, or consumer participation, for potential profit to the organization.

 Successful cause marketing isn’t easy, however.
-In order for cause marketing to be successful, it is imperative that you really delve into what matters to your ideal customers.
+For cause marketing to be successful, you must delve into what matters to your ideal customers.
 Selecting a cause that aligns with your audience is crucial.
-If you do good, but it is in the wrong place, then does it really count?
+If you do good, but it is in the wrong place, then does it count?

-Well, of course being in good standing with the community and industry is important, but you will find that the executives will likely not want to fund a cause if there is not proof that it’s positively contributing to your company.
+Well, of course, being in good standing with the community and industry is essential.
+Still, you will find that executives will likely not want to fund a cause if there is no proof that it’s positively contributing to your company.

 When you find a cause that your target audience can back up, you really learn the things that motivate your customers.
 These are things that they will spend extra time and cash on.
 That’s a pretty special set of motivators.

 Now that you know more about the motivations of your audience, you can take theses learnings back to your regular marketing efforts.